dominikvrbic/t3-turbo/README.md

  ├─ api
  |   └─ tRPC v10 router definition
  ├─ auth
-     └─ authentication using next-auth. **NOTE: Only for Next.js app, not Expo** └─ db
+     └─ authentication using next-auth. **NOTE: Only for Next.js app, └─ db
      └─ typesafe db-calls using Prisma
 ```